-Whistleblower Reveals How Attorney-General Malami, CBN Governor, Emefiele, Former Chairman Of Governors’ Forum, Yaris, Others Defrauded Nigerians In Multi-Billion Naira Paris Club Refund — NewsDay
+How Malami, Emefiele,Yari, others defrauded Nigerians in multi-billion naira Paris Club refund — NewsDay

 It also accused the former Chairman of Nigeria Governor’s Forum, Alh.
 Abdulaziz Yaris Abubakar and the Attorney-General of the Federation, Abubakar Malami of conspiracy to defraud the federal government and request the Financial Intelligence Unit to invite Abubakar to explain his contractual relationship with the bureau de change operators (BDCs) and the Federal Government that led to the deduction of $100,000,000 to Abubakar Yaris via the two BDCs that were used.

-The whistleblower, who is simply identified by initials BMC, in a report obtained by SaharaReporters on Friday, also requested for the Corporate Affairs (CA) documents and asked for a comprehensive swift on GSCL Consulting Ltd and BizPlus Consulting Services Ltd and owners, adding that the two private firms were used to receive the $100,000,000 refund.
+The whistleblower, who is simply identified by initials BMC, also requested for the Corporate Affairs (CA) documents and asked for a comprehensive swift on GSCL Consulting Ltd and BizPlus Consulting Services Ltd and owners, adding that the two private firms were used to receive the $100,000,000 refund.

 It should also place a no debit order on the two accounts which are domiciled in United Bank for Africa.